GenesisFR/HowToBecomeGoodAtShooters/README.md

 - definition: the different builds the group is made of
 - you want the right balance of offense, defense and utility
 - you should focus on offense first, then defense/utility
-- skill selection for skill users depends on whether you're fighting Black Tusks (equip the jammer pulse) or not
 - you want to create synergy between builds, some builds/skills don't work well together (ex: fire/blind with snipers)
 - some examples of good synergy are 3 dps + 1 healer/cc, 3 afk skill builds and 1 skill support build